-Further north than Tromso and further east than most of Sweden, Sorrisniva is your gateway to Finnmark, Norway's most remote and Arctic region, and the icy snowy accommodation here makes for a truly special base from which to explore.
-At this distinctive hotel, with igloo rooms suffused with icy mysticism, set in pine-clad dales and close to sheer river canyons, you’ll experience a Polar adventure like no other.
+Further north than Tromso and further east than most of Sweden, Sorrisniva is your gateway to Finnmark, Norway's remotest and Arctic region, and the icy accommodation here makes for a truly special base from which to explore.
+At this distinctive hotel, with igloo rooms suffused with icy mysticism, set in pine-clad dales and close to sheer river canyons, you’ll experience a winter adventure like no other.

 Dining at Sorrisniva takes place at the delectable Restaurant Laksestua, where chef Johnny Trasti subscribes to a ‘food calendar', only cooking and preparing food that is seasonally available.
 In the far north this makes for an exciting diet thanks to a selection of unusual ingredients, and each mouthful of fresh-caught Arctic char, each mussel, each morsel of smoked reindeer and each basting of cloudberry sauce takes you one step further to total immersion in the Polar lifestyle.